HeathWallace/coinface/README.md

 ```shell
 npm test
 ```
-It's also possible to just run a linting task.
+It's also possible to just run a linting task for both `eslint` and `stylelint` tasks.

 ```shell
 npm run lint